d3fend/d3fend-ontology/README.md

 ## System Dependencies

+Building the D3FEND ontology distribution must be done in a Linux or Linux-like environment.
+The following packages must be installed:

+- make
 - java 15.0.1, other versions may work however
 - python 3.9
 - python pipenv package with `pipenv` in your PATH